How To Nourish Your Body During Ramadan To Optimize Worship

 Become your own scientist of what goes into your body.
 Once you become more in tune with your body or have a general interoception, how you feel during and after you eat certain foods, surrounding your eating patterns it becomes easier to spot trigger foods that lead to symptoms.
 You are essentially becoming your own root-cause scientist of an N-of-1 trial where you are the sole subject of the experiment.

-- Eat with your right hand depending on meal for the day in oder to to eat more mindfully and slower allowing the space and time for your fullness hormone to kick in.
+• Eat with your right hand depending on meal for the day in order to to eat more mindfully and slower allowing the space and time for your fullness hormone to kick in.

 Don’t look solely at calories, look at the nutrients in the meal, organic produce (even if it’s “organic” the soil is depleted of nutrients due to big agriculture and glyphosate is 100% an issue lowering testosterone levels and acts as a endocrine (hormone) disruptor by mimicking estrogen, hydration (there’s so much to say about hydrating properly.
 Bottled water bottles at the masjid won’t kill you but it’s better for your overall health to bring your own filtered water in a glass bottle to avoid plastics leeching into the water.
 How long has it been sitting in the warehouse in the heat?
 In someone’s garage chilling?)